tarunvelli/rails-tabler-starter/README.md

 # Rails-tabler Boilerplate

+Like wordpress but worse; and not like wordpress

+## Goals

 Users familiar with rails should be able to build with this boilerplate without requiring extensive introduction.

-## Goals

 * No DSL